 You can visit FindLaw's section on Fraud and Financial Crimes for more information and articles on this topic.
 If you have questions about securities laws, you may want to contact a securities attorney in your area.
 If you have been charged with securities fraud, it's in your best interest to consult with a local criminal defense attorney.

 Charged with Securities Fraud?
-Get a Free Case Review
+Get Help From a Defense Attorney

 Securities fraud is a serious charge that can result in both criminal and civil penalties, ranging from liability for the losses of others to prison time.
-If you have been charged with the crime or have specific questions about securities fraud, consider having a Pennsylvania defense attorney review your case for free.
+If you have been charged with the crime or have specific questions about securities fraud, consider getting help from a Pennsylvania defense attorney near you.

 Contact a qualified attorney.